jezzlucena/caderno/AI_AUTOCOMPLETE_GUIDE.md

 ## Privacy & Security

 - **Local Storage**: Your API key is stored in your browser's local storage
-- **No Server Storage**: Agenda never stores your API key or content on its servers
+- **No Server Storage**: Caderno never stores your API key or content on its servers
-- **Direct Communication**: Your content is sent directly to HuggingFace, not through Agenda's servers
+- **Direct Communication**: Your content is sent directly to HuggingFace, not through Caderno's servers
 - **Your Control**: You can remove your API key at any time from Settings

 ## Tips for Best Results